fmbenhassine/jql/README.md

 query it with standard SQL.
 The relational model has been designed to be intuitive, natural and easy to understand and query.
 Here is a quick overview of the core tables:

+// TODO

-# Indexing your code base
+# Index your code base

 JCQL tools provide two ways to create a relational database from a given code base: